InitRunner

 Can I use multiple providers in one agent?

 Not within a single agent — each agent is bound to one spec.model provider.
-However, you can use Compose to orchestrate multiple agents, each with a different provider.
+However, you can use Flow to orchestrate multiple agents, each with a different provider.

 Can I run agents offline?